 Another benefit reputation management brings to the table is higher overall profits for your business.
 Businesses with good online reviews tend to attract more business.
 It comes down to the simplicity of “why would I spend my money on a business with a one-star review instead of the five-star?”
 Because 97% of people read online reviews, there’s a great chance that their taking reviews into consideration before spending money.
 If you’re managing your reputation well, customers are going to go to your business over poorly reviewed ones.
 The benefits of online reputation management can translate into extra income for growth.
 These are just a small fraction of the benefits that reputation management brings to your business.

 Now when the time comes to invest and start up your reputation management, it would be good to know of some services that can help you.
 While managing reputation is something you could do in-house, we do not recommend that road.
-Instead, investing in a good agency or service that provides reputation management will take the stress out of the equation for you, which will let you spend your energy and focus on other important areas.
+Instead, investing in a good agency or service that provides reputation management will take the stress out of the equation for you.
+This will let you spend your energy and focus on other important areas.

 Specific Reputation Management Tools

 Some great online reputation management tools are 1SEO.com, Brand Yourself, and Ignite.
 Using these tools will help you to guide your business’ reputation.
 Also, you can alleviate yourself of the time and effort needed to constantly stay up to date with how customers perceive your business.
 Tools and agencies are our best recommendation for reputation management.
 Research which ones will be your best fit for your business.
 They all have strengths and weaknesses, it’s just a matter of finding the best fit.